twhida/csc-249-p1-simple-rpc-app/README.md

 * Python sockets library documentation [https://docs.python.org/3/library/socket.html]
 * LinkedIn Learning (Smith College offers free access) – search “python sockets”
 * Python sockets tutorials on YouTube [for example, try https://www.youtube.com/watch?v=3QiPPX-KeSc].
 There are many!
-* Slack messages in the #questions channel.
+* Slack messages in the #networks_questions channel.
 Students are encouraged to help each other out – this is part of what “participation and engagement” means in the overall course grading rubric.
 * Instructor and TA office hours!

 ## Grading Rubric